 Natasha’s story is illustrative of the importance of having a very clear WHY (purpose) and channeling one’s skills to make a difference in that area.
 We may not all work in the food sustainability sector, but we have our niches.
 Ultimately, change is the cumulative effect of many different but complementary smaller actions.
 Will you play your part?

 Would you like to learn how to reframe your professional skills and develop new ones, clarify your burning towards social challenges, build a network of like-minded people and start practicing social innovation to bring your impact career to the next level?
-Check out our Post-Graduate program.
-A special online edition is bringing skills, insights, experience and an amazing community of impact professionals at your doorstep.
-Scholarship applications deadline is June 22nd.
-Final Deadline is July 7th.
-Learn more and apply!
+Check out our Social Innovation Management Post-Graduate program.
+Learn more about our next hybrid cohort and apply!